 If lows often happen after giving a correction bolus for highs:

-3. Be patient and make sure you wait long enough for the correction to work.
+- Be patient and wait long enough for the correction to work.
 Avoid rage boluses – ‘Take THAT, blood sugar!”
 Rage boluses only cause lows.
-A safer way to speed up corrections is to enter 10 grams of carb with the correction bolus.
-Just be sure to monitor your CGM and consume 10 grams before you go low!
+Entering 10 grams of carb with the correction bolus is a safer way to speed up corrections.
+Just monitor your CGM and consume 10 grams before you go low!

 6. Frequent Highs but Relatively Flat (High Flyer)